Zuehlke/SHMACK/README.md

     * Setup github Credentials
       * `git config --global credential.helper cache`
       * `git config --global credential.helper 'cache --timeout=43200'`  (cache 1 day)
+    * Optional: You may consider installing an additional git GUI, on Mac OS X or Windows, [Atlassian SourceTree](*https://www.sourcetreeapp.com) works nice.
+  * Download and install a reasonable new JDK supporting Java 8
+    * DCOS provides the cluster on AWS currently with Oracle java version "1.8.0_51", so better use same or newer
+    * The JDK that is included in Ubuntu 14.04 LTS is unfortunately too old
+    * Easiest on Ubuntu is to use a PPA as described [here](#http://askubuntu.com/questions/521145/how-to-install-oracle-java-on-ubuntu-14-04)
   * `mkdir ${HOME}/shmack`
   * `cd ${HOME}/shmack && git clone https://<yourgithubusername>@github.com/Zuehlke/SHMACK.git repo`
   * `cd ${HOME}/shmack/repo/04_implementation/scripts && sudo -H bash ./setup-ubuntu.sh`